 Step 2: Select Excel as your data source

 Firstly, you need to choose your data source.
 This is the file you want to export data from.
-Select Excel as your data source.

 Step 3: Adjust the settings (optional)

-- Select how big the file header is
+- Select the size of the header

 - Change the date format